thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 The main idea is that template logic will be defined in a separate *logic file* (more exactly a *logic resource*, as it doesn't need to be a *file*).
-By default that logic resource will be an additional file living in the same place (i.e. folder) as the template file, with the same name but with `.th.xml` extension:
+By default that logic resource will be an additional file living in the same place (e.g. folder) as the template file, with the same name but with `.th.xml` extension:

 ```